chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

       set vans model                    = modelA
     end

-Here, we set the `grad-div length stabilization` parameter to 0.26, which is the diameter of the geometry.
+We set the `grad-div length stabilization` parameter to 0.26, which is the diameter of the geometry.
 This parameter should be the same length as the characteristic length of the flow.
 For more detail, please refer to `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/cfd-dem.html>`_.
 Also, the additional sections for the CFD-DEM simulations is the void fraction subsection.
 This subsections is described in detail in the `Void Fraction <../../../parameters/unresolved-cfd-dem/void-fraction.html>`_.

 ------------------------------
 Running the CFD-DEM Simulation